JesonShawn/jesonshawn.github.io/README.md

 ## Portfolio

-I am passionate about exploring new tools and technologies, having 6+ years of expertise in <B>Java, J2EE, DevOps and Test Automation.
+I am passionate about exploring new tools and technologies, having 6+ years of expertise in <B>Java, J2EE, HTML, CSS, DevOps and Test Automation.

 ---